NextSDS Logo

 Burns to the gastric/intestinal mucosa.
 Nausea.
 Abdominal pain.
 Blood in vomit.
 AFTER INGESTION OF HIGH QUANTITIES: Shock.

 Depending on the victim's condition: doctor/hospital.
-Consult a doctor/medical service for respiratory problems.
+Respiratory problems: consult a doctor/medical service.
 If burned surface > 10%: take victim to hospital.
-Immediately consult a doctor/medical service for ingestion, especially if large quantities are ingested, requiring immediate hospitalization.
+Consult a doctor/medical service (skin contact).
+Immediately consult a doctor/medical service (ingestion).
+Ingestion of large quantities: immediately to hospital.

 Medical Treatment